Our History In Brief

 2002 Performed at Astoria, London, as support act to rock group “My Vitriol”.

-2009 May Performed at Troubadour Club, Earls Court, London.
+2009 May.
+Performed at Troubadour Club, Earls Court, London.

-2009 December Final performances on trains in London
+2009 December.
+Final performances on trains in London

 2010 Started YouTube channel “Bongo Mike and Extremely Frank Jeremy” [@NewspaperRecords]

-2012 Album “Away From Tube Trains” released by 33Jazz
+2011-12.
+Album “Away From Tube Trains” – a contemporary folk project….released online by 33Jazz

-2020 June Bongo Mike died after a long struggle with small vessel disease.
+2020 June.
+Bongo Mike died after a long struggle with small vessel disease.

-2021 August Extremely Frank Jeremy resumes performing in the street as a One Man Band.
+2021 August.
+Extremely Frank Jeremy resumes performing in the street as a one man band.